Individual counselling in Burnaby

 Counselling for childhood abuse.
 Girl with stuffed animal

 I am a Burnaby therapist who supports you in healing from your childhood abuse.
 This happens in a safe, non-judgmental, and private space, both in person and online.
+You were born worthy.
 For some survivors of childhood abuse, their self-esteem, view of self, and self-worth are impacted.
 Others have negative core beliefs which surface when they feel triggered in their present day.
 I work with you to build your self-esteem and self-worth and to strengthen your relationship with yourself.

 What is child abuse?